Information Sources

 EPA S59

-Notice to Remove Controlled Waste unlawfully deposited in contravention of EPA section 33(1)
+Notice to Remove of Controlled Waste

-Waste collection and waste regulation authorities (Local Authorities) can serve a notice on the occupier or owner of land to remove controlled waste unlawfully and knowingly deposited.
-The local authority or the Environment Agency can clear the waste and recover costs.
+Waste collection and waste regulation authorities (Local Authorities) can serve a notice on the occupier or owner of land to remove controled waste unlawfully and knowingly deposited.

 EPA Part III (Statutory Nuisance)

-Councils can serve an abatement notice if an accumulation of refuse is prejudicial to health or is a nuisance.
+Councils can serve an abatement notice if an accumulation of refuse is prejudicial to health

 Section 215 Town & Country Planning Act

-A Planning Authority (the local authority) can serve a notice on the owners and occupiers of land requiring the site to be tidied up if it adversely affects the amenity of the neighbourhood Section 215 Town & Country Planning Act
+A Planning Authority (the local authority) can serve a notice on the owners and occupiers of land requiring the site to be tidied up if it adversely affects the amenity of the neighbourhood

 Section 22(3) Control of Pollution Act 1974